Apidcloud/Leaprezi/README.md

 Leap Motion control for Web Prezi presentations on top of Prezi Player - live demo at https://anlagehub.com/public/leaprezi/

 # Setup
-Run with a web server (e.g., python http.server, XAMP or MAMP)
+Run with a web server (e.g., python http.server or SimpleHTTPServer, XAMP or MAMP)

 # Use
 Swipe to left or right to navigate to the next or previous slide respectively.
 Note that the hand shouldn't be totally flat.